-Take a shared taxi/Sumo heading towards Along.
-Then take another shared taxi/Sumo to Silapathar.
-Local taxis are available to/from Bogibeel Ghat.
-Ferry to/from Dibrugarh ply at regular intervals.
+Take a shared taxi heading towards Along.
+Then take another shared taxi to Silapathar.
+Local taxis are available to and from Bogibeel Ghat.
+Ferry to and from Dibrugarh ply at regular intervals.
 However, with the inauguration of the Bogibeel bridge, direct road transport options are also available between Dibrugarh and Silapathar.

 - Inner Line Permits (ILP) are absolutely necessary to enter and travel in Arunachal Pradesh.
 They are easily obtainable on arrival or online.

-- Mobile networks are scarcely available, as there is only BSNL tower, which does not work sometimes.
-There is only one PCO in town in case of emergency.
+- Mobile networks are scarcely available.
+There is only a BSNL tower, which does not work sometimes.
+Only one PCO in the town in case of emergency.

 - Carry warm clothes and proper shoes.
 Mercury goes down to sub-zero temperatures in winters with snowfall.

 - Mainly Tibetan food is available.
 But one may get a few more options in the town.
-Recommended you carry some ready-to-eat meals if one has limited food preference.
+Recommended you carry some ready-to-eat meals if you have limited food preference.

 This is a guest post written by Priyam Kakoti Bora who represented IndiTales at Basar Confluence 2018